I keep sabotaging my health…overeating and drinking the last four years after not drinking for 20 years. Please help.

 I hope the video I recorded for you and this post is helpful to you.
 I send you strength, faith, and courage as you build new patterns and programs in your life.
 Check out a lot of the posts on this website as I think so many of them will be helpful to you as you navigate this process of taking back your power to live your life as you want to live it, rather than as you are currently programmed to live it.
 You can change your programming and when you do, you’ll change your life.
 And it all starts with self-understanding, self-compassion and self-grace; healing our old, worn-out patterns; creating new healthy patterns; and allow ourselves to feel our pain.

 If it’s easier for you to follow a transcript versus a video, I’ve included the unedited transcript of the video below.
-Please forgive any typos; the transcript is created using AI technology on Otter.ai.
+Please forgive any typos in the transcript; it is created using AI technology and I don’t review it.